JamesAchebe/My-Webpage/README.md

-A simple wensite for practice.
+A simple website for practice.